Unveiling 2 window stories

-Van de Pavert cites visual languages of transient utopias that were so defining in the last century.
-In her text works Van Ham extends the idealism from after the war to the present.
-With this, the 'Raamvertelling' project has seventy works of art that turn this renovated neighborhood into a public museum.
+Van de Pavert cites images of transient utopias that were so defining in the last century.
+In her text works, Van Ham extends the idealism from after the war to today.
+This means that the 'Raamvertellingen' project has seventy works of art that make this renovated district a public museum.

 Ideologies and utopias are a fixed theme in the work of Jan van de Pavert.
 His seven enamelled windows for Pendrecht range from landscapes with propagandistic frames from distant lands and times to the highly ordered Dutch architecture of today.
 It is precisely in Pendrecht that international comparison is appropriate.
 Here, architect and urban planner Stam-Beese put Bauhaus ideals into practice that she had tested in the Soviet Union and at Le Corbusier's CIAM.
 After completion of the neighborhood in the 1950s, it would serve as an example for many Dutch residential areas.
 At the windows of Van de Pavert, Milou van Ham designed seven texts with various texts about utopias.
 They range from close by, over the Social Housing Act, to the Gilgamesh epic and Thomas More.
 She also makes the leap from abstract ideals to Dutch applications.